CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Saliency

-*An archive of .PNG images that represent the estimated pixelwise "saliency" in every Teenie Harris image, as estimated by [SalGAN](https://github.com/imatge-upc/saliency-salgan-2017) ("SalGAN: Visual Saliency Prediction with Generative Adversarial Networks").
+*A collection of .PNG images that represent the estimated pixelwise "saliency" in every Teenie Harris image, as estimated by [SalGAN](https://github.com/imatge-upc/saliency-salgan-2017) ("SalGAN: Visual Saliency Prediction with Generative Adversarial Networks").
 To generalize broadly, "saliency" appears to encode things like faces and text.*

 <img src="saliency/jpg640/15974.jpg" alt="Saliency" height="320"/><br />*Estimated saliency map for Image #15974.*